MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/data-explorer/getting-started-with-data-explorer-basic.md

 ---
-title: Getting started with Explorer Basic
+title: Getting started with Data Explorer basic mode
 author: nathankong-microsoft
-description: Illustrates how to use Explorer Basic to create queries. ms.author: nakong ms.date: 09/22/2020 ms.topic: article ms.prod: playfab
+description: Illustrates how to use Data Explorer basic mode to create queries. ms.author: nakong ms.date: 09/22/2020 ms.topic: article ms.prod: playfab
-keywords: playfab, insights, explorer, basic ms.localizationpriority: medium
+keywords: playfab, insights, data explorer, basic ms.localizationpriority: medium
 ---

-# Getting started with Explorer Basic
+# Getting started with Data Explorer basic mode

 >[!
 IMPORTANT]
->The Explorer Feature is in public preview.
+>The Data Explorer feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.

-Explorer Basic is designed to let you quickly discover insights in your event data without requiring query language knowledge.
+Data Explorer basic mode is designed to let you quickly discover insights in your event data without requiring query language knowledge.
 This non-technical query building experience enables users to explore their data quickly.
-To learn how to write more complex queries, see the [Getting Started with Explorer Advanced](getting-started-with-playfab-explorer-advanced.md) tutorial.
+To learn how to write more complex queries, see the [Getting Started with Data Explorer Advanced](getting-started-with-data-explorer-advanced.md) tutorial.

 ## Authoring custom queries

-To begin authoring your own queries in Basic mode, it's important to first understand the shape of the data you're accessing.
+To begin authoring your own queries in basic mode, it's important to first understand the shape of the data you're accessing.

 ### The events.all table